 Here’s what I’ve learned from decluttering:

-1. Unworn clothes, unread books and unfinished projects act like guilt trips.
+1. Unworn clothes, unread books and unfinished projects bring guilt

 Every time you look at these items, they call out: Why haven’t you read me?
 You watch too much TV.
 Why did you spend all that money on me, and you’ve never worn me?
 You always wear the same things.
 When are you going to finally take up knitting?